Bunny Class – 3 1/2 to 6 years old

 At Little Earth I am surrounded by creativity.
 I am able to be outdoors and explore nature with the children for a significant portion of every school day.
 The children are motivated to learn, explore and experience the world in ways I have never imagined.
 These educational opportunities make me excited to teach and come to work with new ideas.

-I love that I have never gotten the same response, reaction or product from the children over the six years I have worked at the school!
+I love that I have never gotten the same response, reaction or product from the children over the twelve years I have worked at the school!
 I love that at Little Earth the staff is so dedicated to the spontaneity of learning, to guiding young children to be creative and to think outside the box, to be close to and respect nature, and to be respectful to themselves and others.”

-I have been working at Little Earth School for ten years.
+I have been working at Little Earth School for 12 years.

 BA in Studio Arts and Elementary Education, College of Santa Fe, 2003